 The Spirals of Inquiry: for equity and quality (2013) handbook offers specific inquiry tools, research evidence and examples from practice in BC schools.
 It presents an approachable and yet innovative framework for inquiry that is influencing schools and districts across BC and in other parts of the world.
 Proceeds from book sales go directly to inquiring schools.
-For information on how to order, click here.
+To order copies, please contact us.

 The Spiral Playbook (2017) is a condensed, plain language version of Spirals of Inquiry and tells of the work of many educators in BC and the Yukon.
 It is also a fundraiser for the Aboriginal Enhancement Schools Network.
 You can obtain copies by contacting Jennifer at the BCPVPA offices.

 Improving Transitions for Indigenous Learners report explores how collaborative inquiry can help educators to improve transitions for Indigenous students—from grade to grade, school to school, and beyond school.
 It draws on insights from ten inquiry teams across British Columbia and from the coaches who were assigned to support their inquiries.

 Written by Lee Failing, Robin Gregory, Graham Long & Brooke Moore